AKA our Las Vegas Interbike Show Top 10. It’s not often you get SpongeBob Squarepants and cyclocross together.

 This 24” wheel full suspension bike is the kind I would have loved to have had when I was that age – or even the same spec now as an adult.
 The spec on this bike is incredible and really well thought out.

 The guys at Transition are so down to earth and just love riding and this is evident in their bikes.
-Check out the video for this bike and have a look round the videos on this site if you want to while away some time.
+Check out the Ripcord page on Transition’s site and have a look round the videos if you want to while away some time.